Tbwheeler94/Data-Center-Energy-Use-Dashboard/README.md

 # Data Center Energy Use Dashboard

-View website live at: http://movingbits.org/ (launch scheduled for end of June)
+View website live at: http://movingbits.org/ (launch scheduled for end of August)

 ## Project Overview